 We have identified conflicts of interest ("conflicts") that relate to the recommendations we and our financial professionals make.
 A conflict arises when an economic or other benefit incentivizes either us or our financial professional to put our interests and/or the interests of the financial professional ahead of the interests of a customer.
-Some of these conflicts exist between retail customers and both us and our financial professionals, while others exist between retail customers and us alone or between retail customers and our financial professionals alone.
-This section discloses material facts relating to these conflicts so that you are able to make an informed decision regarding any recommendation your financial professional provides you.
+Some of these conflicts exist between retail customers and both us and our financial professionals, while others exist between retail customers and our financial professionals alone.
+This section discloses material facts relating to these conflicts so that you are able to make an informed decision regarding any recommendation your financial professional professional provides you.